-But, for my post-graduate I went to the Oxford University English Faculty.
+But, for my post-graduate, I went to the Oxford University English Faculty.
 It’s kind of more personalized and more intimate at Oxford.
-One thing, of course, is inevitably that you’re all living in, you’re all hostellers.
+One thing, of course, is inevitable that you’re all living in, you’re all hostellers.
 It’s called being in residence there.
-So except for one year when they are short of accommodation, you have to spend outside, but otherwise you’re within the college all the time.
+So except for one year when they are short of accommodation, you have to spend outside, but otherwise, you’re within the college all the time.
 So, it’s much more like a sense of family, the close-knit togetherness that is there.

 As far as freedom of speech is concerned, I do believe that the most extensive freedom should be available if anywhere that’s possible and that’s desirable – I think it’s at the universities.
 Attempts by the establishment to impede the freedom of expression in the universities, I think, is detrimental to our society.

 Legal Bites: When there is a conflict between your individual moral values and professionalism – how do you tackle such differences?

 Salman Khurshid: It’s not difficult.
 I mean one must adhere to one’s own moral values, to begin with.
 That’s absolutely essential.
 But, your own moral values can’t necessarily be deviant values.
 I think there are standard tests for what is morality and you can’t have a morality that is completely out of sync and out of tune with the morality of the society that you live in.
 It can be superior to the morality of your society but it cannot be in contradiction with the morality of your society.
 And, if frankly, yours is just a superior version of the morality of society, then there is no reason why there should be any conflict between professional morality and personal morality.